Dean Koontz: Career

 After writing full-time for more than 10 years, Koontz had his acknowledged breakthrough novel with Whispers, published in 1980.
 The two books before that, The Key to Midnight and The Funhouse, also sold over a million copies, but were written under pen names.
 His first bestseller was Demon Seed, the sales of which picked up after the release of the film of the same name in 1977, and sold over two million copies in one year.
 His first hardcover bestseller, which finally promised some financial stability and lifted him out of the midlist hit-and-miss range, was his book Strangers.

 Since then, 12 hardcovers and 14 paperbacks written by Koontz have reached number one on The New York Times Best Seller list.

 Bestselling science fiction writer Brian Herbert has stated, "I even went through a phase where I read everything that Dean Koontz wrote, and in the process I learned a lot about characterization and building suspense."

 In 1997, psychologist Katherine Ramsland published an extensive biography of Koontz based on interviews with his family and him.
 This "psychobiography" (as Ramsland called it) often showed the conception of Koontz's characters and plots from events in his own life.

 Early author photos on the back of many of his novels show a balding Koontz with a mustache.
 After Koontz underwent hair transplantation surgery in the late 1990s, his subsequent books have featured a new, clean-shaven appearance with a fuller head of hair.
 Koontz explained the change by claiming that he was tired of looking like G. Gordon Liddy.

 Many of his novels are set in and around Orange County, California.
-As of 2006, he lives there with his wife, Gerda (Cerra), in Newport Coast, California, behind the gates of Pelican Hills.
+As of 2006, he has lived there with his wife, Gerda, in Newport Coast, California, behind the gates of Pelican Hills.
 In 2008, he was the world's sixth-most highly paid author, tied with John Grisham, at $25 million annually.

 In 2019, Koontz began publishing with Amazon Publishing.
 At the time of the announcement, Koontz was one of the company's most notable signings.